Electoral Area F Official Community Plan Update

 I am late to the game and work schedules have been difficult to visit in person, i have 2 questions: I currently reside on a 1HA rr2 property and dont see any language that speaks to the carriage house allowance.
 We bought this property with the intention of building a proper size residence (currently reside in a 550 sq foot home, which we intend to be the carriage home or a long term rental down the road) I hope with housing issues this is still the case.
 I have always found the "dwelling" language vague and doesnt seem to stop someone building a mansion and packing 30 people in it to draw on groundwater resources. whereas i would be looking to build the smallest house allowed by carriage house rules as the main dwelling, if thats still the case. secondly: In the approach to encourage climate specific goals or values, or just to mitigate development has the OCP ever been informed that it is the least friendly to solar installs in the whole country?
 Vancouver used to be the most vigorous in Canada and now the RDN has taken the place of that with structural reviews that cost thousands (usually running upwards of $5000) and chases many away.
 I can speak to this as a local master electrician who also works as a solar project manager.
 Even just adopting the Vancouver standard would encourage the use of these systems that can provide a great deal of value for many within the RDN.
 Even brand new homes with engineered trusses for solar still require stamped engineer visits and assurance letters. thanks for you time Lyndon Lengsfeld

-LyndonL asked 7 months ago
+LyndonL asked about 1 year ago

 Thank you for your questions.
 The Rural Residential land use designation within the current and Draft Electoral Area F Official Community Plan both permit 1 dwelling unit per 1.0 hectare.
 The Rural Residential 2 Zone within Zoning Bylaw 1285 permits 1 dwelling unit per 1 ha and a detached secondary suite up to a maximum of 90 square metres on a property 8000 square metres or larger.
 There is no maximum dwelling unit size for a primary residence, however, the maximum lot coverage in the Rural Residential 2 Zone of Zoning Bylaw 1285 is 25%.The 25% maximum includes all buildings and structures on the property.